bempus/Limit-Calendar-Events/README.md

-# Limit Bookings in Google Calendar
+# Limit Events per Day in Google Calendar

  Imagine you have 4 available timeslots in a day, however you want to close the day once 3 of them are filled.
 You obviously don't want to check manually.
  This is what Limit Bookings was designed for.